rancher/docs/content/rancher/v2.x/en/tools/logging/kafka/_index.md

 weight: 400
 ---

-You can configure a Kafka server to log events that occur in your Kubernetes cluster.
+You can configure a [Kafka](https://kafka.apache.org/) to log events that occur in your Kubernetes cluster.

 ## Configuring Kafka Logging

-You can configure Kafka to log events at both the cluster level and the project level.
+You can configure Kafka to log events at both the cluster and project level.

 >**Prerequisite:** You must have a Kafka server configured.